-Check out our flat-fee real estate price list (link to price list) – at Perera Law we strive on being affordable to our clients.
-We also offer evening and weekend meetings and even have mobile meeting services available to help you during what is often a chaotic time in your life – you already have enough on your plate.
+Please call to inquire about flat-fee pricing – Perera Law strives to be affordable.
+Perera Law also offers evening and weekend meetings, as well as mobile meeting services to help you during what is often a chaotic time in your life – you already have enough on your plate.

 Buying a home is one of the most important decisions in anyone’s life, but it often becomes a very complicated and stressful process before you can enjoy your new home.
-At Perera Law we understand the everyday battles that our clients face be it work-related, family and child obligations or just not having enough time in any given day.
-Our goal is to help navigate you through the steps of becoming a homeowner, whether 1st time or repeat, in the easiest and most streamlined way possible.
-We look after the entire legal process, including your specific rights and obligations.
+Perera Law understands the everyday battles that clients face, be it work-related, family or just not having enough time in any given day.
+Perera Law’s goal is to help navigate you through the steps of becoming a homeowner, whether 1st time or repeat, in the easiest and most streamlined way possible.
+Perera Law looks after the entire legal process, including your specific rights and obligations.
 You will have direct access to the lawyer handling your matter via email and telephone and will be guided through the entire process until you are ready to pick up your key.

-You may decide that you want to switch your mortgage or refinance your existing one; whatever the case, we at Perera Law are here to walk you through the process and will register your new mortgage for you and take care of all the paperwork and legal issues in between.
+You may decide that you want to switch your mortgage or refinance your existing one; whatever the case, Perera Law is here to walk you through the process and will register your new mortgage for you and take care of all the paperwork and legal issues in between.

-Whether you are deciding on purchasing a property or involved with a private mortgage, we can assist with any of your title search needs and full explain and discuss the parcel register results with you.
+Whether you are deciding on purchasing a property or involved with a private mortgage, Perera Law can assist with any of your title search needs and full explain and discuss the parcel register results with you.

-Sometime our clients opt to enter into an Agreement of Purchase and Sale privately without a real estate agent.
-If this is the case for you, let us help you prepare your agreeement so that we can ensure that all of the safeguards are put in place and the contractual terms of the agreement are lawful and binding.
+Sometime parties opt to enter into an Agreement of Purchase and Sale privately without a real estate agent.
+If this is the case for you, let Perera Law help you prepare your agreement to ensure all of the safeguards are put in place and the contractual terms of the agreement are lawful and binding.

 Purchasing a condominium?
-Make sure you have an experienced lawyer review the status certificate for you before waiving the status certificate condition in your agreeement to avoid any hidden suprises down the road after you have purchased the home.
+Make sure you have an experienced lawyer review the status certificate for you before waiving the status certificate condition in your agreement to avoid any hidden surprises down the road after you have purchased the home.

 Are you a landlord or tenant or thinking about becoming one?
-We can assist with the preparation and/or review of a standard lease/rental agreement to make sure your rights and interests are protected.
+Perera Law can assist with the preparation and/or review of a standard lease/rental agreement to make sure your rights and interests are protected.

-Sometimes when taking on a new mortgage or transferring proeprty it becomes necessary for a spouse or third party that is involved to obtain a Certificate of Independent Legal Advice (“ILA”) to confirm they understand and agree to the transaction.
-We are able to assist with all of your ILA needs.
+Sometimes when taking on a new mortgage or transferring property it becomes necessary for a spouse or third party that is involved to obtain a Certificate of Independent Legal Advice (“ILA”) to confirm they understand and agree to the transaction.
+Perera Law is able to assist with all of your ILA needs.

 Home Insurance, sometimes referred to as fire insurance, is a type of property insurance that is meant to cover losses and damages to one’s home.
 If you will be acquiring a mortgage that will be secured by your home, then the mortgagee will require you to obtain home insurance as a condition of them lending money to you and will ask that their name and interest is noted on the insurance policy.